 Is Jesus Called YHWH in Romans 10:13?

 In Romans 10:13, the apostle Paul reached the summit of a brilliant discourse on salvation by citing Joel 2:32 in the Greek Septuagint: “For, ‘everyone who calls upon the name of the Lord will be saved.’”
-The Septuagint substitutes the title “Lord” for God’s personal name, but Paul was surely aware that the original Hebrew instructs people to “call upon the name of YHWH” for salvation.
+Although the Septuagint substitutes the title “Lord” for God’s personal name, Paul was no doubt aware that the original Hebrew instructs people to “call upon the name of YHWH” for salvation.

 Nevertheless, he embedded this quotation in a discourse about salvation through Jesus.
 Was he therefore applying Joel 2:32 directly to Jesus?
 And if so, does it mean he thought Jesus was YHWH?
 Dr. David Capes argues that verses like Romans 10:13 in fact provide “the raw materials” for the Trinitarian doctrinal developments of later church councils.1